 After I was diagnosed with Interstitial Cystitis I became much more focused on healing myself.
 Although migraines weren’t at the top of my to heal list.
 It did become a more pressing issue.

 All the pain began to mount and I was no longer able to just tolerate it.
 In the fall of 2016, I had a migraine for a solid month and while I didn’t realize it immediately, as soon as I did, I went to my doctor and got meds.
 Topamax and Sumatriptan, both of which have helped immensely.
 My migraines have been reduced to 1-3 a week.
 Which is amazing.
 I also purchased migraine glasses from Axon Optics, they are not prescription.
 They have a special tint to them to help block out certain kinds of light and it helps to lessen and prevent migraines.
-I love them immensely, especially for when I am in class where all the lights are florescent.
+I love them immensely, especially for when I am in classes where all the lights are fluorescent.

 They literally save my brain when I go out, I never leave the house without my Axon migraine glasses.
 I use them at the grocery store or almost anywhere that you can think of that has bright lights.
 I have incredibly sensitive eyes and those lights lead to killer migraines for me.
 So the migraine glasses from Axon have cut down my migraines like crazy.